ember-learn/ember-blog/content/how-to-todo-in-ember-template-lint.md

 All new code is immediately supported by new linting rules; existing code can have a timeline to provide a fix.

-We can even go a step farther, and customize the number of days to fix based on the rule itself.
+We can even take a step further and customize the number of days to fix on a rule-by-rule basis.
 Super useful!

 ## Step 1: Strategize